Darkhammer12/birdwatch/README.md

 ## Task 2 test routes.
 ## Task 3 test for non existing routes and setting up static file sever should be complete.
 ## Task 4 adding tests to see if router has access
 ## Task 5 modified router to access assets.
+## Task 6 Made a one page browser application